 The other alternative, a Last Will, is better than no estate plan but has several big disadvantages to a RLT; namely that in order to put it into effect, a petition must be filed with the Probate Court to have the person named to take care of things, the Personal Representative, appointed to office by the Probate Court Judge.
 When the Personal Representative wants to sell real estate or settle a claim or do other things, the Personal Representative may have to file for a Court Order for authority; and that process always takes time and money to accomplish.

 Another advantage of estate planning is to minimize the impact of federal and Hawaii Estate Tax.
-Estate taxes may apply when the total assets of the Grantor add up to more than $5.43 million.
+Hawaii estate taxes may apply when the total assets of the Grantor add up to more than $5.49 million.
 If the Grantor is married, the federal estate tax exemption is doubled for the husband and wife to use together so a family can transfer the maximum amount of assets to the Beneficiaries without federal or Hawaii Estate Tax imposed.
-The federal Estate Tax typically has been around 45% on non exempt assets.
-The current federal Estate Tax exemption is $5.43 million per person.
-Hawaii now also has an estate tax on estates over $5.43 million and requires an estate tax return to be filed within nine months from the date of death of the taxpayer.
+The federal Estate Tax ranges from 18% up to 40% for estates over $1 million on non exempt assets.
+The current federal Estate Tax exemption is $11.7 million per person as of 2021.
+Hawaii now also has an estate tax on estates over $5.49 million and requires an estate tax return to be filed within nine months from the date of death of the taxpayer.

 Grantors can also effectively use charitable giving or gifts to family members in the estate plan to minimize federal Estate Tax.